yapranav09v/Varad-siddhi-construction/README.md

 #first do git pull#
 #then 'npm install' : to install all dependecies

-git pull origin master
+commands to work on while working with development server:

-git checkout -b test
+git pull origin main

-//after done some changes: git add, git commit
+You done some changes: git status

-git push origin test
+git add .

-git checkout main
+git commit -m "your comment "

-//then delet your test branch from terminal
+git status

-git branch -d test
+git push origin main